EEEManchester/drone_build_tutorial/2_4_Config_Ardupilot.md

 #### 3.2.2 Calibrate ESC

+Check if your ESCs need calibration or not.
+In our case, chossing Dshot600 does not require a calibration.

-There are several ways for ESC calibration at [Electronic Speed Controller (ESC) Calibration](https://ardupilot.org/copter/docs/esc-calibration.html?highlight=mot_pwm_type).
+For others, there are several ways for ESC calibration at [Electronic Speed Controller (ESC) Calibration](https://ardupilot.org/copter/docs/esc-calibration.html?highlight=mot_pwm_type).

 Here, Semi Automatic ESC-by-ESC Calibration is undertaken, as it easier and time-efficient.